witblack/save-jadi.net/README.md

 # save-jadi.net
-This is a priv8 repo to create a backup point from Jadi.net , Hope to freedom ! :)
+This is a priv8 repo to create a backup point from Jadi.net.